mvolkmann/blog/src/neo4j.md

   (Tami)-[:mother]->(Jeremy);
 ```

+The edges created here have the labels "married", "father", and "mother".
+The edge with the "married" label has the property "year".
+The edges with the "father" and "mother" labels do not have any properties.

 To view all the instances of a specific node type,
 along with connecting lines for their edges,
 enter a Cypher command like the following: